paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-063-support-for-east-european-democracy-seed.md

 **(b) Emphasis on agricultural development** The uses of local currencies generated under this section should emphasize the development of agricultural infrastructure, agriculture-related training, and other aspects of agricultural development in Poland.

-**(c) Commodities subject to requirements** Subsection (a) of this section applies with respect to agricultural commodities made available for Poland for fiscal years 1990, 1991, and 1992 under [section 1431(b) of title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1431/b&num=0&edition=prelim), the Food for Peace Act ([7 U.S.C.
+**(c) Commodities subject to requirements** Subsection (a) applies with respect to agricultural commodities made available for Poland for fiscal years 1990, 1991, and 1992 under [section 1431(b) of title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1431/b&num=0&edition=prelim), the Food for Peace Act ([7 U.S.C.
 1691](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1691&num=0&edition=prelim) and following), and section 1736o of title 7.

-**(d) Other uses not precluded** The uses of agricultural commodities and local currencies specified in subsection (a) of this section are in addition to other uses authorized by law.
+**(d) Other uses not precluded** The uses of agricultural commodities and local currencies specified in subsection (a) are in addition to other uses authorized by law.

 ### Statutory Notes